tbreslein/corries/README.md

 - There is a density and pressure shock at the horizontal centre of the tube

 This test is going to be used to test different numerical flux schemes.
-Currently, the only implemented one is the HLL scheme, and here is the simulation:
+Here is a plot of the test run using the HLL scheme with 0-order reconstruction:

 <img
   src="https://www.dropbox.com/s/8jsltfyhl2ek2nu/sod_hll.png?raw=1"